 16. Write a Newsletter

-Once your email list starts getting some traction, send out a newsletter.
+Once your mailing list starts getting some traction, send out a newsletter.
 You don’t have to come up with something epic; a short intro and a link to your latest blog posts is fine.
 But make sure you are personable.
-Simply blasting your list with a blog post will surely result in some unsubscribes.
+Simply blasting your mailing list with a blog post will surely result in some unsubscribes.
 To avoid this, tell a story, open up and relate that to a blog post you are promoting.

 The point is to send these on a regular basis, send something useful, and ask your subscribers to share your newsletter with people they know.